 Do not fear a chemical peel– Chemical peels are a step up from the home care ingredients of hydroxyl acids and retinol.
 They contain active ingredients which work as keratolytics to soften and exfoliate the superficial skin cells, control oil production, clear away congestion and blackheads and stimulate new and healthy cell developments.
 Chemical peel concentrations can be built up over a course of treatment to maximise results and no longer are these treatments associated with pain, peeling or downtime.

-Dr Kate Jameson MBBS (hons), FRACGP, FACAM is based in Perth, Western Australia is a qualified General Practitioner, Cosmetic Physician and is the founder of her cosmetic clinic Youth Lab.
+Dr Kate Jameson, based in Perth, Western Australia is a qualified General Practitioner, Cosmetic Physician and is the founder of her cosmetic clinic Youth Lab.
 With a focus on natural beauty, skin health and non-invasive treatments Dr Kate uses her passion for aesthetics and medicine to deliver an unrivalled service for her patients.